 - Juice of 1 lemon

 - Preheat your waffle iron.
-Add 2 tbsp egg replacer and 4 tbsp water to a small bowl and mix well with a fork.
+Add 2 tablespoon egg replacer and 4 tablespoon water to a small bowl and mix well with a fork.

 - Mix dry waffle ingredients in a large bowl, and mix wet ingredients in a medium bowl.
 By now the "eggs" should be set and and you can mix them in with the wet ingredients.